 - Approximately 60 credits of transferable college credit with a minimum grade point average (GPA) of 2.0

-- Prerequisite coursework in five courses: college math, introductory biology, general chemistry, statistics, and speech/introduction to communications; UW campus equivalents or other college/university equivalents may be substituted
+- Prerequisite coursework in four courses: college math, introductory biology, statistics, and speech/introduction to communications; UW campus equivalents or other college/university equivalents may be substituted

 - Official college transcripts